JetBrains/intellij-sdk-docs/tutorials/editor_basics.md

 Further steps will show how to check these conditions through obtaining instances of Project and Editor and how to set up a desired level of action's visibility.

-##Getting an instance of the Active Editor
+##Getting an instance of the Active Editor.
 A reference to an instance of the Editor can be obtained by calling ```CommonDataKeys.EDITOR```, obtaining a project reference is performed the same way ```CommonDataKeys.PROJECT```.